 – Layover in Panama City, Panama but didn’t leave airport

-– Visited both Hong Kong and Macau, but they are technically part of China
+– Visited Hong Kong, Macau & Taiwan but they are technically part of China

 U.S. States Visited (47)

 U.S. States Visited: Alabama, Alaska, Arizona, Arkansas, California,

 Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois,

 Indiana, Iowa, Kansas, Kentucky, Louisiana,

 Mississippi, Missouri, Montana, Nebraska, Nevada,